 We estimate that 56% of the U.S. workforce holds a job that is compatible (at least partially) with remote work.
 We know that currently, only 3.6% of the employee workforce works at home half-time or more.
 Gallup data from 2016 shows that 43% of the workforce works at home at least some of the time.
 Our prediction is that the longer people are required to work at home, the greater the adoption we will see when the dust settles.

 We believe, based on historical trends, that those who were working remotely before the pandemic, will increase their frequency after they are allowed to return to their offices.
 For those who were new to remote work until the pandemic, we believe there will be a significant upswing in their adoption.
-My best estimate is that we will see 25-30% of the workforce working at home on a multiple-days-a-week basis within the next two years, here’s why:
+Our best estimate is that we will see 25-30% of the workforce working at home on a multiple-days-a-week basis by the end of 2021, here’s why:

 One of the biggest holdbacks of remote work is trust—managers simply don’t trust their people to work untethered.
 They’re used to managing by counting butts-in-seats, rather than by results.
 That’s not managing, that’s baby-sitting.
 What’s more, seeing the back of someone’s head tells a manager nothing about whether that person is actually working.
 When clients ask “How will I know if they’re working?”
 I ask “How do you know they are working now?”
 Management experts have been extolling the need to manage by results for over four decades.
 Micromanagement doesn’t work and neither does “managing by walking around” in this global, mobile world.
 If people are forced to work at home for an extended period, as it appears they will be, managers will have to learn that it’s results that matter.